AhindraD/notesols/README.md

 npm install
 ```

-4. Change directory to the anchor folder:
+4. Change the directory to the anchor folder:

 ```bash
 cd anchor